Tayvall/NixoRice/README.md

 # NixOS Rice Configuration

 My personal NixOS setup.

-This is just a start at the moment and plan on creating a basic setup that looks good and can be used as a base starting point for beginners.
+Im planning to make a basic hyprland that is easiy to configure and can be a good starting point for new NixOS users

-**THIS IS A WORK IN PROGRESS**
+>**!!THIS IS A WORK IN PROGRESS!!**

-I am just starting out so everything is messy and janky.
+>I am just starting this so everything is messy and janky.

 ## Table of Contents
 - [Hyprland Keybinds](#-Keycombos)